futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

 - The participant who receives a write creates a WI and a TWIM record which tracks all of the WIs on that participant.
 The TWIM record contains the TRH key so if another txn creates a conflict, we can consult with the TRH to determine a transaction to abort.
 - The TWIM record can also produce a list of the WIs created on behalf of a transaction locally so that it can convert WIs when the TRH comes to finalize a transaction (i.e. after the application commits/aborts).
 - The TWIMs also help cleanup txns should they become abandoned.
->*NOTE:* All timestamp comparisons(applies to all cases where we talk about *earlier/later/before/after*) are performed based on `timestamp.end` field.
-This is the field which guarantees strictly-increasing sequence for all causally-related transactions, even across global TSOs.
-In cases where we have potentially overlapping timestamps due to uncertainty, we can safely order them based on `timestamp.end` as these timestamps can only be from parallel transactions - the timestamp/TSO restrictions guarantee that causal transactions necessarily have strictly-increasing timestamps even when allowing for uncertainty.
-In the case of ties, we break the tie by ordering based on TSO ID.
-Note that this can only happen for non-causally related transactions.

 ### Reads
 ![Read](../images/TxnRead.png)